This is the featured image of the Zippy Pop Lead blog article.

 Operators

-The operator design is very simple.
-It consists of 2 carriers and one modulator.
-All sine waves.
-The first sine wave, operator F, is transposed an octave up and is being modulated at an amount of 46 by operator E, which is phase inverted and transposed 2 octaves up.
-Operator D is a carrier transposed a perfect fifth above operator F, at half the level.
+The operator design is effortless.
+It consists of 2 carriers and one modulator—all sine waves.
+The first sine wave, operator F, transposed an octave up and is being modulated at 46 by operator E, which is phase inverted and transposed 2 octaves up.
+Operator D is a carrier transposed a perfect fifth above operator F at half the level.
 We will automate the level of this tone later.
-Be sure to enable key sync and velocity sensitivity on all of these operators.
+Be sure to enable key sync and velocity sensitivity on all these operators.
 Also, put the synth in mono mode and add a little portamento in the master section to give it that zip.

 Pic 1